 According to the catechism of the Anglican Church North America, “The Church is the whole community of faithful Christians in heaven and on earth.
 The Church on earth gathers in local congregations to worship in Word and Sacrament, to serve God according to the Scriptures, and to proclaim the Gospel, under the leadership of those whom God appoints for this purpose.
 (Articles of Religion, 19; Matthew 28:19-20; 1 Peter 2:9)”

 The Church is the ransomed people of God from every nation, the Body of Christ of which He is Head, the temple of the Holy Spirit, the royal priesthood, and the new humanity.
 The Church is made up of disciples of Jesus Christ who have repented of their sins, put their faith in Him, and are seeking God’s kingdom on earth as it is in heaven.
 At the same time, the Church is full of sinners who are saved by grace.
 It is only when we live in response to God’s love that we are able to love our neighbors and be a blessing to all nations.

-Regardless of our man-made denominational (whether Anglican or Eastern Orthodox or even non-denominational) and ethnic divisions, we believe that there is in reality only one Church—just as Christ has only one Bride (Ephesians 5:25-32) and God’s people form one olive tree (Romans 11).
+Regardless of our man-made denominational (whether Anglican or Baptist or even non-denominational) and ethnic divisions, we believe that there is in reality only one Church—just as Christ has only one Bride (Ephesians 5:25-32) and God’s people form one olive tree (Romans 11).